AdyaS2010/Short-Story-1-The-Time-Traveling-Scientist/README.md

-# The Temporal Paradox
+# Temporal Paradox (The Time-Traveling Scientist)

 ## Overview

-**The Temporal Paradox** is a short story about Dr. Evelyn Carter, a renowned neuroscientist who accidentally discovers a way to travel through time.
+**The Temporal Paradox** is a short story, part of the expanding *'Time-Traveling Scientist'* series about Dr. Evelyn Carter, a renowned neuroscientist who accidentally discovers a way to travel through time.
 As she navigates the complexities of time travel, she encounters unexpected consequences, a mysterious rogue scientist, and the challenge of preserving the integrity of the timeline.

 ## Table of Contents